szkrd/jazz-tonic/README.md

 Serious errors will break the parser and it will bail out with a non zero exit code.

+Now you can override the configuration itself from the commandline:
+`node scripts/parser --config=parserConfig.foobar.json`

 ### renderer

 - uses **templates/index.hbs** which is a [handlebars](https://handlebarsjs.com/guide/#what-is-handlebars) template